There & Back Again 🎒

 thoughts after a month-long screen break

 Hello!
 I hope you’ve had a good July.
 I cannot believe it’s August, but I feel like I say that every year after my month-long screen break, so it is what it is: entirely predictable that time, indeed, flies.
-Who knew.
+Who knew1.

 It was a fantastic break, but I admittedly felt a little scattershot throughout July and didn’t get as much reflective time as I’d hoped.
 I did, however, enjoy more time with people than was expected, which was a benefit I didn’t know I needed.
-More than my usual months away from the screen, I had quite a few coffee dates with friends, hung out a lot with my rapidly-growing kids, and decluttered more than a few hotspots in the house (with plenty more to go, I assure you).
+More than my usual months away from the screen, I had quite a few coffee dates with friends, hung out a lot with my rapidly-growing kids2, and decluttered more than a few hotspots in the house (with plenty more to go, I assure you).
 And of course, the highlight of the month was our group pilgrimage to Ireland.
 IRELAND!
 I’ll write more about the experience later this week, so I’ll save my thoughts for then.

 But as always, I return from my break with the astute awareness of how much better I can focus, how much longer something can hold my attention, and how much more sensitive I am to screen time (one family movie night, and my eyes are done!).
 I’m also much more aware of how much everyone everywhere is just staring at their phones all. the. ding-dang.
 TIME.
 At restaurants, in grocery lines, at stoplights, in waiting rooms, on walks with dogs, on public transport, and of course, let’s not forget while watching some other screen on a laptop or TV.